su8/pinky-bar/README.md

 Affects **--with-gmail**.
 If you get error 403 unauthorized, then allow [less secure apps](https://myaccount.google.com/lesssecureapps) to access your account.

+Affects **--with-yahoo**.
+If you get error 403 unauthorized, then allow [less secure apps](https://login.yahoo.com/account/security#less-secure-apps) to access your account.

 Affects only FreeBSD users with laptops, **--without-apm** will compile the program with ACPI support to obtain the current battery life.

 **--without-mpd** will compile the program with cmus support, the options syntax stays as is.